alejandroklever/PyJapt/README.md

     return lexer.token
 ```

-We can also use this form of terminal definition to skip certain characters or tokens.
+We can also use this form of terminal definition to skip certain characters or tokens, we just need to ignore the return in the method.

 ```python
 ##################